Julia-Users-Trondheim/julia-users-trondheim.github.io/index.md

 ## Upcoming Meeting

-We plan to do a first meeting in August or September 2023, probably at NTNU.
+Until now there is upcoming meeting planned, but as soon as we find enough people, I am happy to take care about arranging a date and check for a nice room at NTNU.